jobetancourt/jobetancourt.github.io/_posts/2022-01-16-Navier-Stokes.md

 where $$property$$ is the fluid's property in question which can be velocity, temperature, density, etc. Obviously, if the flow is *steady* then the change of that property in respect to time (and still within the same location in space) will be $$0$$.

-So, now that we have established that this fluid element's velocity changes with time and space let's look at other property that also will change through space and time, say density $$\rho(x, y, z, t)$$.
+So, now that we have established that the fluid element's velocity changes with time and space let's look at another property that also will change through time and space, say density $$\rho(x, y, z, t)$$.